Notes on Theory of Distributed Systems: Relationships among the classes

 To show that $S$ can't simulate $◇P$, choose some non-faulty victim process $v$ and consider an execution in which $S$ periodically suspects $v$ (which it is allowed to do as long as there is some other non-faulty process it never suspects).
 If the $◇P$-simulator ever responds to this by refusing to suspect $v$, there is an execution in which $v$ really is dead, and the simulator violates strong completeness.
 But if not, we violate eventual strong accuracy.
 Note that this also implies $S$ can't simulate $P$, since $P$ can simulate $◇P$.
 It also shows that $◇S$ can't simulate either of $◇P$ or $P$.

 We are left with showing $◇S$ can't simulate $S$.
-Consider a system where $p$'s $◇S$ detector suspects $q$ but not $r$ from the start of the execution, and similarly $r$'s $◇S$ detector also suspects $q$ but not $p$.
-Run $p$ and $r$ in isolation until they give up and decide that $q$ is in fact dead (which they must do eventually by strong completeness, since this run is indistinguishable from one in which $q$ is faulty).
-Then wake up $q$ and crash $p$ and $r$.
-Since $q$ is the only non-faulty process, we've violated weak accuracy.
+Consider a system where $p$'s $◇S$ detector suspects $q$ but not $p$ from the start of the execution.
+Run $p$ until $p$'s $S$-simulator gives up and suspects $q$, which it must do eventually by strong completeness, since this run is indistinguishable from one in which $q$ is faulty.
+Then wake up $q$ and crash $p$.
+Since $q$ is the only non-faulty process, and the alleged $S$-simulator suspected it, we've violated weak accuracy.